cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-security-misconfig.md

 1. Open the `conf/web.xml` file in the directory where Tomcat is installed.

-     - In Windows 10, the default installation directory is `C:\Program Files (x86)\Apache Software Foundation\Tomcat 9.0`.

 1. In the file, set `<param-value>false</param-value>` to `false` for `<param-name>listings</param-name>`:

      ```